GuyMograbi/mograblog/src/posts/2016/07/the-many-ways-of-running-typescript.md

 And this is a problem Typescript solves perfectly.

 So to make intellij run `ts` files, you simply need to run `ts-node`.
-Similar to the trick I should you before, running `ts-node ./node_modules/.bin/protractor protractor.conf.js` does the trick here too.
+Similar to the trick I showed you before, running `ts-node ./node_modules/.bin/protractor protractor.conf.js` does the trick here too.

 And when I need to debug, I fallback to the compilation method.